Order of the Arrow

 American Indian Seminar at Philmont

-Arrowmen are strongly encouraged to attend Wachipi, an American Indian Seminar at Philmont Scout Ranch from June 6th -10th.
-Wachipi is the Lakota word for dance, a gathering of people, and at Wachipi you will have the opportunity to share fellowship and meet like-minded Arrowmen from around the country that share a passion and interest in the American Indian dance, singing and crafts with the backdrop of the pinnacle of Scouting.
+Arrowmen are strongly encouraged to attend Wachipi, an American Indian Seminar at Philmont Scout Ranch, from June 6-10, 2017.
+Wachipi is the Lakota word for dance, a gathering of people.
+At Wachipi you will have the opportunity to share fellowship and meet like-minded Arrowmen from around the country that share a passion and interest in the American Indian dance, singing and crafts against the backdrop of the Philmont wilderness.

 Both youth and adults are invited to attend.
-Those who come back will be change agents for their lodges with the enhanced knowledge and passion to rekindle a lodge’s American Indian activities.
-For the lodge chiefs out there, the lodge chief that sends the most Arrowmen to Wachipi from each region will receive a Pendleton blanket as a gift — a beautiful American Indian blanket, great for capote making.
+Those who attend will be change agents for their lodges with the enhanced knowledge and passion to rekindle the lodge’s American Indian activities.

 Registration is open and will be individually based; you can register here.
 The cost will be $285 for all Arrowmen.
 Stay tuned on the OA’s social media channels for more information!